hugoj-goncalves/SummonersWars-RemoveArtifacts/README.md

 - Remove the artifacts from the exported .json file
 - Can be installed globally running 'npm link' (sw-ra, sw-remove-artifacts)
-- Can be executed by runing 'node index.js'
+- Can be debugged by runing 'node index.js --inspect-brk'